That Girl Cooks Healthy

 • For best results, use a high speed blender or spice grinder to pulverise the coconut sugar.

-• Store any leftovers in an airtight container for several months
+• Store any leftovers in an airtight container for up to several months.

 • Only make what you need at any given time.